Women & Theatre presents Looking Back, Moving Forwards

 Developed from research, the piece looks back to the past, at how things were for people coming out, going out, at work and with family; drawing connections with their experiences now.

-The performance will be followed by a discussion facilitated by W&T’s Artistic Director Janice Connolly (aka Mrs Barbara Nice) which make connections with the experiences of younger LGBT+ people today.
+The performances were followed by a discussion facilitated by W&T’s Artistic Director Janice Connolly which make connections with the experiences of younger LGBT+ people today.

 Looking Back, Moving Forwards was originally commissioned by Birmingham & Solihull Mental Health Foundation Trust in 2019.